How to Get From Tamarindo to Santa Teresa

 Upon arrival at the bus station in Liberia, we recommend asking around for the buses bound for Puntarenas.
 Simply say “Puntarenas” if you can’t speak in Spanish.

-They should be available in the same station.
+They should be available at the same station.
 But in some cases, you might be pointed to Pulmitan Bus Station just down the block.

 From the bus terminal in Puntarenas, you can take a 5-minute taxi ride to Naviera Tambor Ferry Port.
-That should cost around $5 (3,000 CRC).
+That should cost around 2,260 CRC ($5.00).

-Buses are usually available in Paquera in time for ferry arrivals.
-Take one bound for Cobano, located 40 km southwest.
+Buses are usually available outside the port in Paquera, in time for ferry arrivals.
+Take one bound for Cobano, 40 km southwest.

 From Paquera onwards, expect some rough roads.
 It’s really scenic though, probably enough to take your mind off the bumpy ride.

-Step 5: Cobano to Santa Teresa by Bus
+Step 5: Bus from Cobano to Santa Teresa

 At the same bus station you arrive in Cobano, you can finally take a bus bound for Santa Teresa.

 Also here, you can just buy your ticket from the driver.
-That should cost around $3 (2,000 CRC).
+That should cost around 905 CRC ($2.00).
 Travel time is 50 minutes.

 Our favourite places to stay in Santa Teresa